13 Best Cordless Vacuums for Hardwood Floors

 The V11 Fluffy or Slim will be the best options on this surface since these models have the soft roller tool.

-Dyson is the pioneer of this technology, using a soft textured roller to minimize scratches on this surface.
+Dyson pioneered this technology, using a soft textured roller to minimize scratches on this surface.